 Project H3 VETS launched during Veterans' Day week in November 2011.
 Approximately 175 community volunteers and stakeholders combed valley streets and shelters and began the process of identifying and using the Vulnerability Index to survey 1,100-1,200 homeless veterans by the close of the Arizona StandDown on February 5, 2012.

-Data collected during Survey Week and thereafter will be used to target the most vulnerable veterans who are at greatest risk of premature death on the streets with permanent housing and support services through the HUD-VASH program.
+Data collected during Survey Week and thereafter is being used to target the most chronically homeless veterans who are at greatest risk of premature death on the streets with permanent housing and support services through the HUD-VASH program.
 The other veterans will be targeted with additional resources that best meet their needs.
 The vouchers are only a first step to a successful transition out of homelessness.

 Before Project H3 VETS, the process to house a chronically homeless veteran in the HUD-VASH program was an average of 126 days.
 Project H3 VETS works with community partners, navigation teams, and Local, State, and Federal agencies, utilizing the process/practices learned during Project H3 to house chronically homeless veterans in a quarter of the time.